george-hawkins/micropython-notes/getting-started.md

     >>> esp.flash_size()
     4194304

-The flash is assigned to a virtual filesystem, while the onboard RAM of the ESP32 is split between heap (managed by the GC) and stack:
+The flash is assigned to a virtual filesystem, while the onboard RAM is split between heap (managed by the GC) and stack - as can be seen by trying out the following:

     >>> import os
     >>> os.statvfs('/')